shipujin/liveslak/README.txt

     * Same for any custom locale which was specified with the "locale" parameter, this will get added to "/etc/profile.d/lang.sh".
     * If timezone and hardware clock were specified in the "tz" parameter, these will be configured in "/etc/localtime" and "/etc/hardwareclock".
     * The boot parameters "livepw" and "rootpw" allow you to specify custom passwords for the 'live' and 'root' users; the defaults for these two are simply 'live' and 'root'.
 This is achieved by running the "chpasswd" command in the chrooted overlay so that a plain text password can be given as input.
-    * The "hostname" boot parameter can be used to change the Live OS' hostname from its default "darkstar".
-Configuration is written to "/etc/HOSTNAME" and "/etc/NetworkManager/NetworkManager.conf".
+    * The "hostname" and "domain" boot parameters can be used to change the Live OS' hostname from its default "darkstar" and the domain to something else than "home.arpa".
+Configuration is written to "/etc/hosts", "/etc/HOSTNAME" and "/etc/NetworkManager/NetworkManager.conf".
+    * If the "nfshost" boot parameter was specified, the Live OS is going through a network (PXE) boot.
+Appropriate network drivers will be loaded and network configuration will be applied so that the squashfs modules can be loaded via NFS.
     * If the "blacklist" boot parameter was specified, then the kernel modules mentioned as argument(s) will be added to a modprobe blacklist file "/etc/modprobe.d/BLACKLIST-live.conf".
     * The "/var/lib/alsa/asound.state" file in the Live OS is removed to allow correct sound configuration on any computer where the Live media is booted.
     * The complete content of the /liveslak/rootcopy directory on the Live partition (may be empty) is copied to the filesystem root of the Live OS, potentially 'overwriting' files in the Live OS.
 Use the /liveslak/rootcopy to add customization to your Live OS when you run it off a USB stick.